snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 An interview will be conducted with a mix between open-ended and structured questions to explore their insights, level of understanding of the training content, and to what extent the trainign has infleunced their behavior and decision making.

-After engaginge with the learning material, participants will be taken through a short quiz to test their level of understanding and their effectiveness after learning the content.
+After engaging with the learning material, participants will be taken through a short quiz to test their level of understanding and their effectiveness after learning the content.
 This will provide the data necessary to deterimine the areas that need improvment.

-IV - Content of cybersecurity training
+IV - Content of cybersecurity training<BR>
 DV - Effectiveness and Perceieved Usefulness